Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

-\begin{prp} An operad $O$ is Poincaré-Koszul with respect to a field $k$, if and only if, the fibers of $\xi_O$ are all spherical, each spherical fibration is $k$-orientable, and there are fixed orientations of the fibers such that the partial composites induce degree $1$ maps of the fibers. \end{prp}
+\begin{prp} A closed operad $O$ is Poincaré-Koszul with respect to all fields $k$, if and only if the fibers of $\xi_O$ are all spherical, each spherical fibration is $k$-orientable, and there are fixed orientations of the fibers such that the partial composites induce degree $1$ maps of the fibers. \end{prp}

+\begin{proof} The forwards direction follows from the well developed theory of Spivak normal fibrations \cite{klein_2007,klein_2001,wall_1967}, in particular the Spivak normal fibration of a Poincaré duality pair is spherical and respects pushout products.
+The backwards direction follows from Proposition \ref{prp:Poincaréduality}. \end{proof}

 In \cite[Theorem 5.10]{malin2}, we proved that the $E_n$ operad is Poincaré-Koszul, hence $\xi_{E_n}$ consists of spherical fibrations with orientations compatible with the operad partial composites.
 In analogy with the classical story, the Koszul self duality of $E_n$ should be equivalent to a structured trivialization of $\xi_O$.
 To formulate this, we must introduce $n$-sphere operads.